leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

   `proj Prod 0 p`.
 This is for efficiency reasons ([todo] find link to docstring explaining this).

-## Expression Data

-If you look the constructors of `Expr`, you will see that all of them have a `Data` argument.
-This Data field contains some extra cached information about the expression that is useful for speeding up some common operations.
-These are things like: a hash of the `Expr`, whether or not the `Expr` contains free variables, metavariables or bound variables and also it is where the `BinderInfo` is stored for `forallE` and `lam`.

-This data param means that you should _never_ construct instances of `Expr` directly using the `Expr` constructors but instead use the helper methods (`mkLambda`, `mkApp` etc) that compute `Data` for you.

 ## de-Bruijn Indexes

 Consider the following lambda expression ` (λ f x => f x x) (λ x y => x + y) 5`,